gasparka/thesis/docs/2_pyha.rst

 Block processing and sliding adder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One very common task in DSP designs is to calculate results based on some number of input samples (block processing).
+Common technique required to implement DSP systems is block processing i.e. calculating results on a block of
-Until now, the ``main`` function has worked with a single input sample,
+input samples.
+Until now, the ``main`` function has worked with a single input sample, registers can be used to
-this can now be changed by keeping the history with registers.
+keep history of samples, so that block processing can be applied.

-Consider an algorithm that adds the last 4 input values. :numref:`block_adder` shows an implementation that keeps
+For an example, consider an algorithm that adds the last 4 input values (:numref:`block_adder`). :numref:`block_adder` shows an implementation that keeps
 track of the last 4 input values and sums them.
 Note that
 the design also uses the output register ``y``.